nathanmehta/Sports-Analytics-Articles-and-Projects/README.md

 ## HardHit Projection
   Projecting Pro hard hit rates from amateur, first by using a correction to wood bat rates... then conducting regression modeling

+## Matchup Analysis
+  This pitcher-hitter matchup analyzer tool visualizes how pitch arsenal, pitch shapes play into expected outcomes of the plate appearance.
+Used a bayesian method to predict PA outcome probabilities based on tracking metrics.

 ## Trackman Data Vis
   Using trackman export to create visuals that summarize performance succinctly and comprehensively